yeehawgit/MGT6033-AUD/3B demo questions.md

 C. The result is always 0 or 1
 D. Only negative polarity is weighted

-19. **(Medium)** Why is it important to convert the tuple output from a custom TextBlob function to columns in the DataFrame?
+19. **(Medium)** Why did Robbie convert the tuple output from a custom TextBlob function to columns in the DataFrame?
 A. To facilitate correlation and further analysis
 B. To enable merging results with review texts
 C. To avoid redundancy
 D. To count the most common words

 20. **(Medium) Select all that apply:** Which of the following are recommended as additional steps after calculating sentiment or similarity scores?
-A. Always check your data with `.head()` or sanity-check
+A. Always check your data with `.head()` for a visual check
 B. Investigate the actual review text for extreme values
 C. Merge indices to make results interpretable
 D. Ignore any NaN or missing results